gritzko/replicated.cc/swarm/dvcs/index.md

 seen changes to hello.txt
 1kE8Pp0005+i0GQOo9VsK

-$ swarmdb hop one
+$ swarmdb hop One
-hopped to branch one
+hopped to the branch One
 1kE85B0005+gYpLcnUnF6

 $ cat hello.txt